 What is maple butter?

-The name maple butter is kind of a misleading name, but maple butter is also known as maple cream, and that name isn’t any more representative of what maple butter is: there’s no cream or butter in pure maple butter.
+The name maple butter, also known as maple cream, is kind of a misleading name: there’s no cream or butter in pure maple butter.
 Maple butter is a spread made from pure maple syrup that has been boiled, cooled, and whipped so that the syrup crystallizes in just the right way to give it this spreadable smooth, creamy texture.
 Maple butter is all about controlled crystallization of sugar.
 So, while you are trying to minimize crystallization when making caramel sauces, with maple butter, you are aiming to force the sugar to crystallize in just the right way to achieve the correct, soft, smooth, spreadable consistency.
 It’s readily available in the New England area, as well as Quebec and Ontario, where most maple products are made.

 What do you do with maple butter?

 There are so many recipes you can make with maple syrup.
 You can use maple syrup and maple sugar to sweeten an apple pie.
-You can flavour fudge with maple syrup.
-You can use pure maple syrup to make a maple syrup flavoured sugar pie.
+You can add maple syrup to traditional maple fudge recipes.
+You can use pure maple syrup to make a maple syrup pie.
 However, maple syrup is quite fluid and “loose” so it doesn’t make the best topping or filling in certain instances.
 Transform pure maple syrup into a delicious creamy thick maple spread and then you open up a whole world of maple butter uses.
 Maple butter is a more practical way of using maple syrup without the mess.
 In instances where you want a maple flavoured filling, maple butter is what you should use:

 How do you make maple butter spread at home?

-Maple butter recipes are rather simple and made from only 1 ingredient, as a rule: maple syrup.
+This maple butter recipe is the simplest of the maple syrup recipes and it’s made from only 1 ingredient, as a rule: maple syrup.
 The science behind maple butter is relatively simple.
 You just boil maple syrup until it reaches 235°F (that’s 112ºC), which is 22–24°F (12ºC) over the boiling point of water.
 By doing this, you are basically concentrating the sugar, making it easier to crystallize because all the tiny sugar molecules are now really close to each other in the syrup.
 Icing the concentrated syrup quickly drops its temperature, again another step favoring crystallization (and specifically smaller, finer crystals over bigger, chunky crystals).
 In the final step, you stir the mixture for a very long time (crystallization is a process, so patience is key here): eventually it will turn opaque/creamy-looking and become maple butter.

 I encourage you to sample after cooling the syrup both before and after the long stirring process because the mouth feel is really quite different, and that’s how you know it’s “done”.
 However, avoid sampling the boiling hot syrup.
 It may be tempting, but it’ll burn you really badly.
 Hungry for more recipes with maple syrup, I have a whole category of posts dedicated to baking with maple syrup to explore.